Learn2Swim Week: Day 7

 In the AUSTSWIM Teacher of Swimming and Water Safety manual, teachers can find some useful information on medical considerations and criteria for exclusion of students who are unwell.
 Generally speaking children, parents or teachers who have diarrhoea, vomiting, high temperatures or unusual rashes should not participate in swimming lessons.
 Before recommencing lessons, teachers should encourage parents/caregivers to seek professional medical advice.

 Teachers must ensure they maintain a current CPR certification.
-CPR must be updated every 12 months.
+An update to CPR must be done every 12 months.
 It is also recommended that teachers extend their training with an advanced first aid course.
-In doing so teachers will learn how to recognise and respond to common life threatening injuries or illnesses and be more prepared if these circumstances arise.
+In doing so teachers will learn how to recognise and respond to common life-threatening injuries or illnesses and be more prepared if these circumstances arise.

 Teachers should also communicate with their colleagues and be familiar with their workplace emergency action plan.
-This often involves reviewing these measures at staff meetings and practicing scenarios during lessons.
+This often involves reviewing these measures at staff meetings and practising scenarios during lessons.

 Teachers have a responsibility to ensure the safety of their class.
 For this reason, teachers should take a roll call at the beginning and end of their class and continue to actively monitor their students throughout the duration of the lesson.
 Teachers must also plan activities that are safe for their students to participate in.